fr0tt/benotes/README.md

 An open source self hosted notes and bookmarks taking web app.

-This project is currently in **Beta**.
+This project is currently in **Alpha**.
 You may encounter bugs or errors.

 ## Installation